To apply for a building consent, you will need:

 If your building consent application is refused once processing has started, you will be charged for time spent and administration costs.
 The BCA may charge additional fees for processing time where an unreasonable amount of time has had to be spent processing the consent or for additional inspections.

 Multiproofs are issued by the National Multiple-Use Approval Service of the MBIE.
-A multiproof is a statement by the Ministry that a specific set of building plans and specifications complies with the New Zealand Building Code (NZBC).
+A multiproof certificate from the Ministry identifies that a specific set of building plans and specifications comply with the New Zealand Building Code (NZBC).

 A MultiProof is not, and does not replace, a building consent.
 The holder of a MultiProof must obtain a building consent each time they wish to construct the design to which the MultiProof relates.
 The BCA will only need to assess the Building Code compliance of site-specific features that are excluded from the MultiProof, the BCA has 10 Days to issue a MultiProof consent.